sendgrid/java-http-client/README.md

 <a name="about"></a>
 # About

-java-http-client is guided and supported by the SendGrid [Developer Experience Team](mailto:dx@sendgrid.com).

-java-http-client is maintained and funded by SendGrid, Inc. The names and logos for java-http-client are trademarks of SendGrid, Inc.
+java-http-client is maintained and funded by Twilio SendGrid, Inc. The names and logos for java-http-client are trademarks of Twilio SendGrid, Inc.

+If you need help installing or using the library, please check the [Twilio SendGrid Support Help Center](https://support.sendgrid.com).

+If you've instead found a bug in the library or would like new features added, go ahead and open issues or pull requests against this repo!

 # License
 [The MIT License (MIT)](LICENSE.md)